ctrly4sh/D4/README.md

-# QuoteMinderBot 🌟
+# TGbots 🌟

+Some Telegram bots made using nodejs !

+#Bot List.

-A Telegram bot that sends you reminders along with a daily quote to brighten your day!
+1.Reminder bot with a quote
+... a lot more

 ## Tech Stack 🛠️
 - **Node.js**: For building the bot logic.